healthysustainablecities/global-indicators/validation/poi/readme.md

 ### 2. Sao Paulo
+For Sao Paulo, since there are four different types of freshfood related pois included in the official dataset, we look into each type to evaluate how complete the OSM is against the official source.

+First of all, figure 4
      number of OSM points:  2132 - Fresh food and market POINTS

      number of Official points:  939 - street markets, municipal markets, municipal restaurants, grocery bigbags POINTS